Rehabilitation and reintegration of psittacines

 7. Post-release monitoring

-What we have learned in the field
+What we've learned in the field

-Anatomy of a release site
+Anatomy of a Release Site

 Components of an ideal site